vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 definition, 268

-calendar in Siddhantas 245-251 ;.
+calendar in Siddhāntas 245-251 ;.
 Andau (inscription), 233

 rate of, 7